Creating the Streets We Want

 In Buenos Aires's Palermo Neighborhood, Intersections Become Public Squares

-Paris: Three Streets That Show the Wonder of Three Neighborhoods
+Paris: Three Streets That Show the Wonder of Their Neighborhoods

 Most Parisienne neighborhoods feature streets that function as both main streets and neighborhood squares.
 We highlight three of the most compelling: Rue de Buci, Rue Mouffetard and Rue Montorgueil, each of which illustrates the qualities that make a good street in any community.